 We'll start with the obligatory update to ensure we're getting the latest packages.

-Let's verify that Python 3 is is installed on your box.
+Let's verify that the latest version of Python 3 is installed on your box:

-Great, now let's go ahead and install Django.
-Find out what the latest distribution is by going here.
+Now let's go ahead and install Django.
+We can find out what the latest distribution is by checking Django's download page: https://www.djangoproject.com/download/

 With the version number in hand, we'll install Django using pip: